mauroao/dotfiles/readme.md

 # DotFiles

-The goal of this project is to provide all required "dot files" to setup a fresh computer environment.
+The goal of this project is to provide all required "dot files" to setup a fresh new computer environment.
-Theese scripts works well with MAC OS Catalina and Ubuntu 20.04.
+These scripts works fine with both MAC OS Catalina and Ubuntu 20.04 operating systems.

 ## Prerequisites: